Djani-Antova/My_ANgular_Project/README.md

 # My_Angular_Project
-This is the repo for my Angular project
+This is the repo for my Angular project - initial commit